Ex-NFL player Kellen Winslow II gets 14 years for rapes

 The 14-year-sentence was the maximum allowed under a plea deal.
 He was convicted of forcible rape, rape of an unconscious person, assault with intent to commit rape, indecent exposure, and lewd conduct in public.

-The woman who was homeless and raped in his home town of Encinitas, a beach community north of San Diego, was among
+Four of the women gave statements Wednesday, including one victim who had the prosecutor read hers.
+All described suffering for years after their attacks from fear and emotional trauma.

-four of the women who gave statements Wednesday, including one victim who had the prosecutor read hers.
-All described suffering years after their attacks from fear and emotional trauma.
+She said since she was raped she has had trouble raising her head and walking.
+She feels afraid constantly, and checks under beds and in closets when she stays at her brother’s house.

-She said since she was raped she has had trouble raising her head and walking, and she feels afraid constantly, checking under beds and in closets, and cannot be alone.
+Once a first-round NFL draft pick for the Cleveland Browns, Winslow played also for the Tampa Bay Buccaneers, New England Patriots and the New York Jets.
+He earned more than $40 million over his 10 seasons.
+He was injured in a motorcycle accident and left the NFL in 2013.

-Once a first-round NFL draft pick, Winslow played for the Cleveland Browns, Tampa Bay Buccaneers, New England Patriots and the New York Jets.
-He earned more than $40 million over his 10 seasons before he left in 2013.
+“This is somebody who has been allowed to utilize his financial privilege and celebrity to evade jail while awaiting trial, which is when he victimized me,” the 77-year-old woman said Wednesday.
+“It shows this is a defendant who does not learn from his mistakes, who shows no respect to our laws.”

 Winslow was first convicted after a trial in June 2019 when jurors found him guilty of forcible rape and two misdemeanors — indecent exposure and a lewd act in public.